nabeken/aaa/README.md

 `AAA` requires:

-- A dedicated S3 bucket
+- AWS KMS Encryption Key for encrypting all data in the S3 bucket
-  - `/.well-known/*` will be used to answer http-01 challenge so under this prefix will be public
+- A dedicated S3 bucket that holds
-  - `/aaa-data/*` will be used for all generated secrets and certificates so under this prefix MUST be encrypted
+  - `/.well-known/*`: will be used to answer http-01 challenge so under this prefix will be public
-- KMS Encryption Key for encrypting all data in the S3 bucket
+  - `/aaa-data/*`: will be used for all generated secrets and certificates so under this prefix MUST be encrypted

 To protect you from uploading data without encryption, I highly recommend you to add a bucket policy like this: